AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-06.md

 **OLTP (Online Transaction Processing)** systems are built for real-time operations.
 Think of point-of-sale systems, user authentication services, or banking apps.
 These systems are optimized for high-throughput reads and writes, handling thousands of small transactions per second.
 Their schemas are typically highly normalized to avoid data duplication and to keep updates fast and consistent.

 **OLAP (Online Analytical Processing)** systems, on the other hand, are designed for analysis.
 These platforms support complex queries over large volumes of historical data.
-Performance here is about aggregating, filtering, and summarizing—not handling rapid transactions.
+Performance here is about aggregating, filtering, and summarizing - not handling rapid transactions.
 Because of this, OLAP models often trade strict normalization for faster access to pre-joined or denormalized data.

 Understanding whether your system is OLTP or OLAP helps determine how you model your data.
 The techniques and trade-offs are different depending on the system’s purpose.